 Kitten shots, or vaccinations, are an important part in keeping your kitty healthy.
 Vaccinations help prevent sickness from different viral and bacterial diseases by strengthening the kitten’s immune system.
 Like any good cat parent, you only want what’s best for your new kitten.
-At the top of the list should be getting your kitten the needed shots to protect your kitten’s nine lives.
-But, where do you even begin?
+At the top of the list should be getting your kitten the necessary shots to protect your kitten’s nine lives.
+But where do you even begin?
 We’ll outline the basics of kitten shots, and when they should be given to provide the utmost protection for your new little one.

 What Shots Do Kittens Need?